hero_pattern.png

 Key Research Areas

-Soviet Union in the Second World War, historiography, Stalinism, war and post-war Soviet society, war and displacement, History of veterans (Soviet and comparative).
+Soviet Union in the Second World War, historiography, Stalinism, war and post-war Soviet society, war and displacement, History of veterans (Soviet and comparative), Russian neo-imperialism, Russia’s way of war, KGB prosecutions 1954-1985

 Historian of the Soviet Union

-Mark Edele is the inaugural Hansen Professor in History at the University of Melbourne .
-He is a historian of the Soviet Union and its successor states, in particular Russia and one of the editors of Elements in Soviet and Post-Soviet History (Cambridge University Press).
-A former Australian Research Council (ARC) Future Fellow he has served as Deputy Head of the School of Historical and Philosophical Studies (SHAPS) at the University of Melbourne and as Deputy Associate Dean (academic performance) as well as Deputy Dean and Deputy Dean (People & Planning) in the Faculty of Arts.
+Mark Edele is the inaugural Hansen Professor in History at the University of Melbourne.
+He is a historian of the Soviet Union and its successor states, in particular Russia.
+He has served as Deputy Head of the School of Historical and Philosophical Studies (SHAPS) at the University of Melbourne and as Deputy Associate Dean (academic performance) as well as Deputy Dean and Deputy Dean (People & Planning) in the Faculty of Arts.
 He was trained as a historian at the Universities of Erlangen, Tübingen, Moscow and Chicago.
 His publications include Soviet Veterans of the Second World War (2008), Stalinist Society (2011), Stalin’s Defectors (2017), Shelter from the Holocaust: Rethinking Jewish Survival in the Soviet Union (edited with Atina Grossmann and Sheila Fitzpatrick, 2017), The Soviet Union.
 A Short History (2019), Debates on Stalinism (2020); The Politics of Veteran Benefits in the Twentieth Century.
 A Comparative History, with Martin Crotty and Neil Diamant (2020); Stalinism at War.
-The Soviet Union in World War II (2021).
-His latest book, Russia’s War against Ukraine.
-The Whole Story was published in August 2023.
-He is a Chief Investigator on ARC Discovery Grant DP200101728, "KGB Empire: State Security Archives in the former Eastern Bloc," (December 2020-December 2023); and ARC DP200101777, "Aftermaths of War: Violence, Trauma, Displacement, 1815-1950," (June 2020 – June 2024).
-He teaches the histories of the Soviet Union, of the Second World War, and of dictatorship and democracy in the nineteenth and twentieth centuries.
+The Soviet Union in World War II (2021); Russia’s War against Ukraine.
+The Whole Story (2023).
+He is one of the editors of Elements in Soviet and Post-Soviet History (Cambridge University Press).

 A history of Russian and Soviet studies at the University of Melbourne is available here and information on the University of Melbourne Research Initiative on Post-Soviet Space (RIPSS) is here.

-My book explaining the historical background of Russia’s War Against Ukraine was published by Melbourne University Press in August 2023 in both paperback and e-book formats.
-It is also available on JStor and on Amazon as a kindle book and paperback.
-A free edited excerpt is available from Inside Story.
-Marko Pavlyshyn reviewed it in The Conversation: “a reliable account of this war and the issues surrounding it… a brief but authoritative guide to the historical evolution of Ukraine, Russia, and relations between them…. written in a lively and engaging style.”
-Norrie Sanders, writing for The Queensland Reviewers Collective, noted that the book “effortlessly makes sense of the long and complex histories of the two countries [Ukraine and Russia] and their relationships.
+“[The book] Effortlessly makes sense of the long and complex histories of the two countries [Ukraine and Russia] and their relationships.
 Some of the historical material is intricate, nuanced and difficult to analyse.
 Professor Edele writes with clarity and brevity, even if the events described were not.
 Nor does he shirk the responsibility of an outsider writing for outsiders to examine the evidence and present it objectively… Mark Edele’s densely packed information meticulously weaves the many threads of history into the events that inhabit our news feeds every day.
 It should be compulsory reading for anyone wanting to make sense of the forces at play.
 It is an important book whose relevance is unlikely to be diminished by the passage of events.”
-Sheila Fitzpatrick, writing a group review of recent publications on this war for The Age and The Sydney Morning Herald, declared that Russia’s War Against Ukraine “is the book to read if you want to be both entertained and intellectually stimulated.”
-Tim Gwynn Jones interviewed me on the book on New Books Network, Julian Morrow on Radio National Sunday Extra